 Students will also undertake the planning and development of a research project addressing a need for evidence based practice within an aspect of the podiatry profession.

-3. Demonstrate an ability to work as an effective member of a multi?disciplinary health care team
+4. Demonstrate an ability to work as an effective member of a multi-disciplinary health care team

-7. Demonstrate a thorough understanding of the nature of evidence based practice and its integration into the health care setting
+8. Integrate evidence based practice into the health care setting

 Research project development